 In replies to the Climate Change blogs in particular, many claims and counterclaims are made about what is true and what isn't.
 A small group of people claim that the entire anthropogenic global warming (AGW) "theory" is a hoax spread by a widespread conspiracy, and not a fact at all.
 A significant percentage (especially of American and Chinese people) have the impression that the scientific facts are still in dispute.
 The majority of the world population (especially of those who are climate scientists!) feel that the basic facts of global warming are now well established.
+How do you decide for yourself what is true or not?

 How to know if it were a hoax spread by a conspiracy or not